 The thing is that earthquakes and earth movement are often excluded from home insurance policies.
 However, you may be able to add coverage for earthquakes through a home insurance endorsement.
 Adding an earthquake endorsement can help you protect your home if the earth starts shaking.
 Make sure you read the endorsement carefully and understand the deductible that would apply if there was ever an earthquake and you had to file a claim.
 And don’t be afraid to ask questions about the coverage if you have any – questions are great!

 Once again, it’s important to make sure you have the coverage you need for your home.
 Don’t forget to think about earthquakes when you consider what coverage you want for your home.

 4. Identity theft.

 Identity theft is a terrifying possibility.
 It’s a threat that doesn’t quite seem visible or tangible, but it can happen.
 However, you may be able to get a home insurance endorsement to help cover a situation in which someone steals sensitive personal information to pretend to be you.
-The identity theft endorsement can help you cover expenses that arise because someone has stolen your identity.
 If identity theft is something you’re concerned about, it’s not a bad idea to consider this endorsement.
 You could be very much caught off guard if someone steals your identity, but at least with this coverage, you wouldn’t be on your own to deal with the financial fallout.